Babybel

-In the United States Le Groupe Bel produces the Mini Babybel cheeses in Kentucky.
+In the United States, Le Groupe Bel produces the Mini Babybel cheeses in Kentucky.
 In March 2016, Bel Brands USA opened a new plant in Brookings, South Dakota.
-At the time, Bel Brands projected that its 250 employees would produce 1.5 million Mini Babybel cheese wheels a day.
-In July 2018, Le Groupe Bel announced that the company had 12,700 employees in 30 subsidiaries around the world and that their first Canadian office would be in Quebec.
+(The plant and Original Babybel production was shown in a segment of the documentary series Food Factory USA).
+At the time, Bel Brands projected that its 250 employees would produce 1.5 million Mini Babybel cheese wheels per day.
+In July 2018, Le Groupe Bel announced that the company had 12,700 employees in 30 subsidiaries around the world and that their first Canadian production facility would be in Quebec.

-Product

-Mini Babybel is known for its packaging, consisting of a netted bag in which each piece of cheese is encased in a blend of coloured paraffin and microcrystalline wax.
-Numerous flavors of Mini Babybel are offered across the world.